dstair/rest_app/README.md

         pip install -r requirements.txt
         cd api

 1. Set up the database (this is not yet automated).
+Add 1 row so the tests pass.
+This code should be modified such that test and production databases set up automatically and are completely separate, but is not there yet.
 From the api/ folder run:

         sqlite3 rest_api.db